 - a sudden headache

-A spinal stroke is caused by a disruption in the blood supply to the spine.
-Most of the time, this is a result of a narrowing of the arteries (blood vessels) that supply blood to the spinal cord.
-Narrowing of the arteries is called atherosclerosis.
-Atherosclerosis is caused by a buildup of plaque.
+A spinal stroke is caused by a disruption in the blood supply to part of the spinal cord.
+Most of the time, this is a result of a

 The arteries typically narrow and weaken as we age.
 However, people with the following conditions are at a higher risk of having narrow or weakened arteries: